 The Nominating and Corporate Governance Committee identifies and evaluates potential director candidates in a variety of ways.
 Recommendations may come from current members of our board of directors, professional search firms, members of management, stockholders or other persons.
 In assessing the qualifications of potential nominees, the Nominating and Corporate Governance Committee may rely on personal interviews or discussions with the candidate and others familiar with the candidate's professional background, on third-party background and reference checks and on such other due diligence information as reasonably available.
-The Nominating and Corporate Governance Committee must be satisfied that the candidate possesses the highest professional and personal ethics and values and has broad experience at the policy-making level in business before it would recommend a candidate as a nominee to our board of directors, and the nominee must meet the following minimum qualifications:
+The Nominating and Corporate Governance Committee must be satisfied that the candidate possesses the highest professional and personal ethics and values and has broad experience with the business-policy-making before it would recommend a candidate as a nominee to our board of directors, and the nominee must meet the following minimum qualifications:

-- demonstrates personal integrity and moral character; - shows a willingness to apply sound and independent business judgment for the long-term interests of stockholders of the Company; - possesses relevant business or professional experience, technical expertise or specialized skills; - exhibits personality traits and background that appear to fit with those of the other directors to produce a collegial and cooperative board responsive to the Company's needs; and - maintains the ability to commit sufficient time to effectively carry out the substantial duties of a director.
+- demonstrates personal integrity and moral character; - shows a willingness to apply sound and independent business judgment for the long-term interests of stockholders of the Company; - possesses relevant business or professional experience, technical expertise or specialized skills; - exhibits personality traits and background that appear to fit with those of the other directors to produce a collegial and cooperative board responsive to the Company's needs; and - · maintains the ability to commit sufficient time to effectively carry out the substantial duties of a director.

-Neither the board nor the Nominating and Corporate Governance Committee has a formal diversity policy with regard to the consideration of diversity in identifying director candidates; however, the charter for the Nominating and Corporate Governance Committee provides that the committee will review candidates' experience, integrity, competence, skills, diversity of experience, gender, race, ethnicity and ages, and dedication in the context of the needs of the board.
-Accordingly, in connection with its evaluation of each candidate, the committee takes into account how all of these factors pertaining to a candidate may complement or supplement those skills of other board members.
-This helps to explain how our board, consisting of nine members, represents such a wide range of experiences, including executive, financial, merchandising, retail operations, distribution, marketing and advertising.
-The Nominating and Corporate Governance Committee to improving the ethnic and gender diversity of our board of directors.
-As part of this commitment, in 2021, the Nominating and Corporate Governance Committee engaged in a search process with a specific focus on finding a diverse slates of candidates to support our commitment to diversity, equity and inclusion while at the same time sourcing candidates who can support our strategy and enhance our board of directors.
-In November 2021, our board of directors added Ms. Francis and Ms. Sabin to our board of directors, each of whom has added to the breadth of experience and diversity of our board of directors.
+Neither the board nor the Nominating and Corporate Governance Committee has a formal diversity policy regarding the consideration of diversity in identifying director candidates; however, the charter for the Nominating and Corporate Governance Committee provides that the committee will review candidates' experience, integrity, competence, skills, diversity of experience, gender identity, race, ethnicity, sexual orientation and ages, and dedication in the context of the needs of the board.
+Accordingly, in connection with its evaluation of each candidate, the committee takes into account how all such factors pertaining to a candidate may complement or supplement those skills of other board members.
+As a result of this process, our board, represents a wide range of business-related experiences, including executive, financial, merchandising, retail operations, distribution, marketing and advertising.

 The Nominating and Corporate Governance Committee evaluates nominees submitted by stockholders in the same manner as nominees from other sources.
-Stockholders may recommend nominees for consideration at the annual meeting by submitting the names and supporting information to the Secretary of the Company at: Stockholder Nominations, Citi Trends, Inc., 104 Coleman Boulevard, Savannah, Georgia 31408.
+Stockholders may recommend nominees for consideration at the annual meeting by submitting the names and supporting information to the Secretary of the Company at the following address: Stockholder Nominations, Citi Trends, Inc., 104 Coleman Boulevard, Savannah, Georgia 31408.
 Such submissions must be delivered or mailed to the Secretary and received not less than 90 calendar days and not more than 120 calendar days prior to the first anniversary of the previous year's annual meeting.
 The submission should include a current resume and curriculum vitae of the candidate, a statement describing the candidate's qualifications and contact information for personal and professional references.
 The submission must also include certain information about the stockholder who is submitting the nominee and must comply with all of the requirements set forth in the Company's bylaws.